sayeed1999/Create-Strong-Paasword/README.md

 Ofcourse this app will be safe because the data are connected anywhere.

-YOU CAN DOWNLOAD THE APK HERE FROM THIS REPOSITORY.
-LOOK!
+YOU CAN DOWNLOAD THE APK HERE FROM THIS REPOSITORY ON THE FILE "CREATE STRONG PASWORD".